Zangief: Conception and design

 Designed by Akira Yasuda, Zangief was initially planned for Street Fighter II to be a very strong but extremely slow character to play as.
 Zangief was named "Vodka Gobalsky" as a placeholder; his name was later changed to Zangief after a wrestler from the Soviet Union.
 Early designs of the character closely resembled the character's finalized appearance, but with the addition of a black tanktop and anchor tattoo on his upper arms.
 In an interview with Game On!, Capcom Research and Development head Noritaka Funamizu stated that of the series' characters, Zangief was one of the most popular characters with American audiences, alongside Ryu and Guile.

 Zangief appears as a tall, muscular man clad in red wrestling tights and boots, a studded gold belt, and red/gold wristbands.
 His brown hair is cut in a short mohawk style, and he has a beard/mustache and a large amount of hair on his chest.
 His arms and legs are covered with scars.
 Yasuda developed his finalized appearance with Ikuo "Ikusan.Z" Nakayama, a fan of professional wrestling, and aimed to give his muscles a practical purpose where he could reasonably take hits, instead of a focus on a bodybuilder's physique.
-Zangief's large size was meant to invoke the mental image of a bear, a symbol commonly associated with Russia, and the designers were worried Street Fighter II producer Akira Nishitani would reject it due to game balance concerns.
+Zangief's large size was meant to invoke the mental image of a bear, a symbol commonly associated with Russia; the designers were worried Street Fighter II producer Akira Nishitani would reject it due to game balance concerns.
 Nishitani however responded "Please make him much bigger."

-Yasuda wanted to avoid depicting the character as humorous or villainous, and instead as someone driven by intensity and passion.
-However, with the Street Fighter Alpha series, Zangief's personality was expanded upon, portraying him both in a humorous manner at times but moreso as a heroic character.
+Yasuda wanted to avoid depicting the character as humorous or villainous.
+Instead, he wanted Zangief depicted as someone driven by intensity and passion.
+However, with the Street Fighter Alpha series, Zangief's personality was expanded upon; the series portrayed him both in a humorous manner at times, but more as a heroic character.
 This interpretation was built upon up through Street Fighter V, with producer Takayuki Nakayama wanting the character to be portrayed as a positive and charismatic influence on his younger colleagues.